All

 Achieving high MIPS scores offers numerous benefits beyond financial incentives.
 It can enhance your reputation, improve patient satisfaction, and position your practice as a leader in quality care.

 Participating in MIPS encourages healthcare providers to adopt best practices and continuous improvement strategies.
-This focus on quality and efficiency translates into better patient outcomes, fostering trust and satisfaction.
+Moreover, this focus on quality and efficiency translates into better patient outcomes, fostering trust and satisfaction.

 Challenges in MIPS Compliance